 - Communities spend millions of dollars to control unwanted animals.

-- Irresponsible breeding contributes to the problem of dog bites and attacks.
+- Unwanted, roaming dogs contribute to the problem of bites and attacks.

 - Animal shelters are overburdened with surplus animals.

-- Some stray animals also scare away or kill birds and wildlife.
+- Stray cats may scare away or kill birds and wildlife.

 “My pet will get fat and lazy.”
 The truth is that most pets get fat and lazy because their owners feed them too much and don’t give them enough exercise.

 “It’s better to have one litter first.”
-Actually, medical evidence indicates just the opposite.
-In fact, the evidence shows that females spayed before their first heat are typically healthier.
+Medical evidence indicates just the opposite: females spayed before their first heat are typically healthier.

 “But my pet is a purebred.”
-So is at least 1 of every 4 animals brought to animal shelters around the country.
+So are at least 1 of every 4 animals that end up in animal shelters around the country.

 “My children should experience the miracle of birth.”
-Even if children are able to see a pet give birth—which is unlikely, since it usually occurs at night and in seclusion—the lesson they will really learn is that animals can be created and discarded as it suits adults.
-Instead, it should be explained to children that the real miracle is life and that preventing the birth of some pets can save the lives of others.
+The lesson they will really learn is that animals can be created and discarded as it suits adults.

 “I’ll find good homes for all the puppies and kittens.”
-You may find homes for all of your pet’s litter.
-But each home you find means one less home for the dogs and cats in shelters who need good homes.
-Also, in less than one year’s time, each of your pet’s offspring may have his/her own litter, adding even more animals to the population.
-The problem of pet overpopulation is created and perpetuated one litter at a time.
+You may find homes for all of your pet’s litter, but each home you find means one less home for the dogs and cats in shelters.
+Also, if your pet’s offspring are also unaltered, they may eventually have litters of their own, adding even more animals to the population.